 16. Meal plan on some level.
 Some people do weekly, some do monthly.
 Some just have a general idea what they want to eat that week.
 At least have some plan as to what your meals are going to be even if it’s not a particular recipe.
 Just knowing you’re having some kind of chicken dish is better than not knowing at all what you’re going to cook/eat!

 17. We will look at our credit reports at least twice a year – you’re entitled to one free credit report per credit reporting agency a year so take advantage of it.
 Spread it out throughout the year.
 Not only to make sure there are no identity theft issues (expensive and a headache), but to stay up to date with your financial status.
 It could be a wake call!

 18. Get better at eliminating disposable products like napkins and paper towels.
 (I will probably never totally eliminate paper towels because after I wash my hands I feel like I either need a whole fresh kitchen towel or a paper towel).
 We did switch to those paper towels that you can choose the size you need (Target brand)

 19. We’re going to go over our budget every 3 months or so to see where we are.
 Before we’d just make a general budget for the year and look at how we did at the end of the year.
 This year we’re going to re-evaluate where we are in regards to our goals on a more frequent basis so we are able to make adjustments as we need to.

 20. Try to create rather than to consume.
 I’ve found that creativity really does bloom where there is necessity, if you let it.

 21. Make frugal living something you invest time in learning about.
 Read websites, magazine articles or check out books from the library about saving money.
+Join frugal living Facebook pages.
+There’s a Dave Ramsey page that’s great and people are very supportive.
 Even if I don’t learn anything new to try, it helps me to stay motivated.